Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Models

 At each momentum point $k$, and for a zig-zag boundary (see Fig.~\ref{Fig1}), the Hamiltonian is \begin{widetext}

 The couplings $J_{1,2,3}(t)$ are periodically modulated according to the following protocol \cite{Kitagawa10}

 \end{widetext} with $T$ being the period.
 Note that $\lambda=1$ corresponds to the static case.
 In what follows we will express all energies in units of $T^{-1}$.
-Denoting the quasi-energies by $\epsilon$, we will choose the Floquet Brillouin zone (FBZ) between $\epsilon \in \left[-\pi,\pi\right]$.
+Denoting the quasi-energies by $\epsilon$, we will choose the Floquet Brillouin zone (FBZ) to be between $\epsilon \in \left[-\pi,\pi\right]$.
+The driving scheme outlined above goes by the name of quantum walks \cite{Kitagawa11}, and is an alternative to shining light on graphene \cite{Gedik13,McIver20} or periodically modulating an optical lattice \cite{Esslinger14,goldman_cooper_dalibard_2017}.
+In fact, it has recently been shown that the above driving protocol can be implemented in Rydberg gases \cite{2021arXiv210111412K}.

 For the protocol of Eq.~\eqref{Jprofile}, the Floquet unitary is

 where $U_n = e^{-i H_n T/3}$ and

 with $n=1,2,3$ and $m$ is an integer.